-This is, by far, the #1 question I get asked during sales consults for my agency.
+This is, by far, the #1 question I get asked during sales consults for our SEO agency, Webris.

 Realistically…there’s no way to know for sure.
 However, if we use the data we have available, we can get pretty damn close.

 This article will cover ROI forecasting methods for SEO.

 This post is part 2 in our series about projecting organic traffic.

 Please refer to our Part 1 on how to forecast SEO growth before moving forward here.

 This topic is a little dry – please check out the video (in the header) and the slide deck (below) for a visual walkthrough of this material.

 The basic formula for ROI

 ROI = (Revenue – Cost) / Cost

 ROI = (Revenue from Organic Search – Cost of SEO) / Cost of SEO